HVAC aims to make the thermal sensation more pleasant. We

 generate additional noise.
 These valves must be set differently according to the seasons.

-CFD simulations are required during the planning phase for compliance with the contamination classes. |
+CFD simulations are required to comply with the contamination classes.

 ![]() Visualisation of a turbulent flow |